-It is prime resolution season and you could do what everyone else did in 2018 and promise yourself that you’ll get buff or eat less.
+It is prime resolution season and you could do what everyone else did on New Year’s Eve and promise yourself that you’ll get buff or eat less.
 Or, you could focus on more environmentally sustainable living in 2019.

 Below are 5 easy ways to reduce waste, live a more eco-friendly lifestyle, and leave the Earth in better shape than you found it.
 They are listed in order of difficulty, from easiest to hardest (though they are all minor changes).

 Stop Using Virgin Plastic

 Here at R&R, we focus on finding products made from recycled material.
 Thankfully, there are many everyday products made with recycled plastic, as well as from recycled paper and cardboard.
 After many hours of research I have found tons of companies out there trying to reduce waste by using recycled materials.

 You can find high quality products packaged in 100% recycled plastic, such as shampoo and conditioner, dish soap, laundry soap, etc. Or, many products are made from recycled plastic, like toothbrushes, food storage, toys, snack bags, trash bags (70% recycled), among many others.
 Using recycled plastic diverts plastic waste from the landfill.
 It requires less energy and water to make.
 Buying products made from recycled plastic helps send a signal to companies that consumers care about the waste they create.